 It has been determined that no remedial action is necessary at the SAR.
 The Air Force Real Property Agency (AFRPA) and EPA, with concurrence from NYSDEC, have determined that no further action for soil and groundwater is warranted for this site.
-The selected remedy is protective of human health and the environment, complies with Federal and State requirements that are applicable or relevant and appropriate to the remedial action, is cost-effective, and consists of a permanent solution.

-Five-year reviews will not be required for this site because the selected remedy for the SAR is no further action for soil and groundwater.
+As a result, five-year reviews will not be required for this site..